 3. The Pastoral Hometown

-Not sure what it is about the quaint little hometown and the hometown problems that is so endearing to me.
-Maybe its the nostalgia when our heroes return, and all those troubles they left behind are smaller, and life was so much simpler.
+Not sure what it is about the quaint little hometown with those classic hometown problems that is so endearing to me.
+Maybe it’s the nostalgia when our heroes finally return and all those troubles they left behind are smaller.
+A reminder of a time when life was so much simpler.
 It’s the innocence and the simplicity of it that draws us in, and I never get tired of it.
 This is a very common trope in your fantasy RPGs, but a wonderful example of this is the town of Wall in Stardust by Neil Gaiman.

 4. The Sassy AI